Volkswagen Norway: Test drive in a print ad

 What the “Strip” format is doing

 This film is built like a short, punchy scenario where comedy does the explaining.
 The title “Strip” signals a reveal.
+Here, “Strip” means a quick reveal structure.
+Set up one situation, then strip it back to the point.
 The joke is the hook, and the point lands after you’ve already committed attention.

 When recruitment advertising works, it makes the viewer feel the consequence of being unprepared or underestimated.
 Then it positions education as the fix.

-In higher-education recruitment, attention is scarce and differentiation is hard.
-Humor and a clear scenario can compress the message into something people actually remember.
+In higher-education recruitment, attention is scarce and differentiation is hard, so a clear comic scenario can compress the message into something people remember.

 Why a humorous recruitment ad can outperform “informative” messaging